Arafat2ds/traveling-sales-man-problem/README.md

 View it [here](https://shaurya-sarma.github.io/traveling-sales-man-problem/).

 This project is an interactive visualization of the Traveling Salesperson Problem that attempts to find the most optimized path using a genetic algorithm.
-It is mostly designed to be viewed on computer devices like desktops or laptops (although some tablets may be fine)
+Feel free to edit the "cities" and "salespeople" fields.

 ## What is the Traveling Salesperson Problem (TSP) ?